coderofsalvation/nodejs-deploy-githook.bash/README.md

 ndg-proxy reads the .ndg/config files from projects during start..easy peasy.

-> ndg + ndg-proxy: run containers in 1 container :)
+> NOTE #1: ndg + ndg-proxy allows you to run containers in 1 container..run a docker inside your docker :)
+> NOTE #2: hipache is also a very cool nodejs proxy

 * more info on ndg-proxy: [https://github.com/coderofsalvation/ndg-proxy](https://github.com/coderofsalvation/ndg-proxy)